Spotted lanternfly, Lycorma delicatula

 Management

-Non-chemical management approaches include removal of attractive host plants (tree-of-heaven, grapes, wild vines, and weeds) and the mechanical destruction of eggs.
+Non-chemical management approaches include removal of attractive host plants (such as tree-of-heaven, grapes, wild vines, and certain weedy species) and the mechanical destruction of egg masses.

 CSU Extension Fact Sheet